Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

         return status
 ```

-And now, to plug into the client method:
+To plug into a client method which was generated as an LRO, you can pass the `polling` keyword argument.

 ```python
 class ServiceOperations: